3 Reasons Why You Should Wear Cufflinks

 These onyx cufflinks from Codis Maya make an excellent, complementary option to your tuxedo or suit and also comes with a separate stud set.
 Alternatively, the Gold Mother of Pearl offers a little more flair with its slightly iridescent surface when paired with a navy or grey suit.
 For the same reason why you get a tailored suit over an off-the-rack one, you should wear cufflinks instead of button cuffs.
 Furthermore, there are engraving options available, which is perfect for commemorating the big day.
 Engrave your initials or hers, or even both.

 With cufflinks for any budget, you should get a proper pair for yourself; they also make great gifts you can be certain your recipient will wear.
 If done right, cufflinks elevate a man's outfit, and his confidence.
-And style and confidence are prerequisites for the modern man.
+And we think style and confidence are prerequisites for the modern man.

 So what are you waiting for?
 Take your style and confidence to the next level today.